ultimate271/notes/tolkien/akallabeth.md

 And Sauron spoke to the King, saying that his strength was now so great that he might think to have his will in all things, and be subject to no command or ban.

+### Sauron talks, rallying Ar-Pharazôn to go to Valinor
 And he said: 'The Valar have possessed themselves of the land where there is no death; and they lie to you concerning it, hiding it as best they may, because of their avarice, and their fear lest the Kings of Men should wrest from them the